mauro0x52/service-component/README.md

-service-component for Node.js
+Service Component for Node.js
 =============================

-A simple Service Oriented Architecture (SCA) framework for Node.JS
+A simple Service Component Architecture (SCA) framework for Node.JS

 What is SCA?
 ------------